combobulate/MyGoals/README.md

 Seemed like a good excuse to work on one of my goals, learning Windows Forms with C#.

 # Current state of the project:
-* I can add primary and child goals, and complete goals with no children!
+* I can add primary and child goals and children of children of children etc, and complete goals with no children!
 * There's a bunch of blank space to fill with other content
 * On launch it loads data from a save file if any exists, and you can press "save and quit" to do what it sounds like